MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Clear-ItemProperty.md

 ### Example 1: Clear the value of registry key

-This command clear the data in the "Options" registry value in the "MyApp" subkey of "HKEY_LOCAL_MACHINE\Software\MyCompany".
+This command clears the data in the "Options" registry value in the "MyApp" subkey of `HKEY_LOCAL_MACHINE\Software\MyCompany`.

-Because the command is being issued from a file system drive (`C:`), it uses the fully qualified path to the `HKLM:` drive and the "Software\MyCompany\MyApp" subkey.
-It uses the **Name** parameter to specify the "Options" value.

 ```powershell
 Clear-ItemProperty -Path "HKLM:\Software\MyCompany\MyApp" -Name "Options"